The 20 Best Tracheoesophageal Fistula Doctors Near Me in Maryland, US

 English

-Samuel Alaish is a General Surgeon in Baltimore, Maryland.
+Samuel Alaish is a General Surgeon practicing medicine in Baltimore, Maryland.
 Dr. Alaish is rated as an Experienced provider by MediFind in the treatment of Tracheoesophageal Fistula.
-His top areas of expertise are Short Bowel Syndrome, Pectus Excavatum, Esophageal Atresia, and Gastroschisis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Short Bowel Syndrome, Pectus Excavatum, Necrotizing Enterocolitis, and Esophageal Atresia.
+Dr. Alaish is board certified in American Board Of Surgery.

 Experienced in Tracheoesophageal Fistula